quigly/quigly-console/README.md

 # Quigly Console

-Quigly Console is an open source retro fantasy console emulator that focuses on creativity under constaints.
+Quigly Console is an open source retro fantasy console emulator that focuses on creativity under constraints.

 ---